TalIQ501/geometric-progression-chessboard/geometric_series.md

 Calculating this for 64 squares is not easy, as it would require us to repeat the operation multiple times.
 With a computer, this isn't difficult, if we use a simple for loop.
 However, for calculation by hand, it is extremely tedious and there is a huge margin for error.

 Fortunately, there is a formula for this entire operation.
-For an initial term "a", and a common ration "r", the nth term in a geometric progression is given by:
+For an initial term "a", and a common ratio "r", the nth term in a geometric progression is given by:

 arn-1